dallaylaen/arrow-sm-js/README.md

 ## onDecide( trigger, oldState )

-`onDecide` may be used to:
+`onDecide` is a callback shared by all states.
+It may be used to:

 * typecheck the event;

-* initiate transitions shared by multiple states
+* initiate unconditional and/or shared transitions
 (i.e. 'reset' event that switches the machine to ground state).

 If a value is returned, the `decide` is skipped.